Deciding Isomorphy using Dehn fillings, the splitting case: Canonical splittings and deformation spaces of relatively hyperbolic groups

-\item For every bipartite splitting thus coloured by the previous step, and for which every white vertex group has been proved to be rigid (non-$(QH)$), pair-of-pants, or $(QH)$, we check whether adjacent edge groups of white rigid vertices are conjugated into the same maximal elementary subgroup or not.
+\item For every bipartite splitting thus coloured by the previous step, and for which every white vertex group has been proved to be rigid (non-$\QH$), $\RQH$, or $\QH$, we check whether adjacent edge groups of white rigid vertices are conjugated into the same maximal elementary subgroup or not.

-For that, we check which edge groups are parabolic, and which are cyclic, non-parabolic.
-For all those that are not parabolic, we consider the maximal cyclic group containing them ({\it i.e.} the adjacent black vertex group), and we use instances of the conjugacy problem to check whether they are conjugated or not.
-For those that are parabolic, by enumeration, we may determine to which conjugacy class of $\calP$ they belong, and thus check whether they are all different or not. \item For every bipartite splitting in which adjacent edge groups of white rigid vertices are not conjugated into the same maximal elementary subgroup, verify that there is no black vertex of valence $2$, with cyclic vertex group, around which both adjacent edges are inessential, and with both white neighbours carrying $(QH)$ groups (including pair of pants groups). \end{enumerate} If $(G,\calP)$ is freely indecomposable then the algorithm will terminate with a splitting that will be certified by Theorem \ref{thm:JSJ-charac-II} to be the canonical JSJ. \end{proof}
+For that, we use the algorithm of Corollary \ref{cor;elem-cor} to check which edge groups are parabolic, and which are virtually cyclic, non-parabolic.
+For all those that are not parabolic, we consider the maximal virtually cyclic group containing them ({\it i.e.} the adjacent black vertex group), and we use instances of the conjugacy problem to check whether they are conjugated or not.
+For those that are parabolic, by enumeration, we may determine to which conjugacy class of $\calP$ they belong, and thus check whether they are all different.

-\begin{remark}{\it About torsion.} The reader may have noticed that the results \cite[Theorem 13.1, Corollary 13.2]{GL_JSJII} are not limited to torsion-free groups.
-In fact Proposition \ref{prop:jsj-charac-1} could be restated in the presence of torsion, the main difference being that instead of $(QH)$ subgroups, which are simply the fundamental groups of compact surfaces with boundary, we would have to deal with $(QH)_f$ groups, which are finite extensions of fundamental groups of compact 2-orbifolds.
-With the appropriate analogue of Lemma \ref{lem:qhf-maximal}, which requires a combination theorem for $(QH)_f$ groups, the proof of Theorem \ref{thm:JSJ-charac-II} goes through because it doesn't explicitly take torsion into account.

-Such a characterization of the canonical JSJ splitting is worthwhile in its own right, however we encounter a new problem when trying to generalize the algorithm that actually computes the JSJ splitting: that of "fake" rigid groups.
-In the torsion-free case there is only one possibility: the fundamental group of a pair of pants.
-In the absence of 2-torsion there are infinitely many: fundamental groups of basic orbisockets (c.f. \cite[Definition 5.1, Lemma 5.6]{DG_gafa}).
-When there is 2-torsion, we have found many new families of groups that are rigid, but which can be glued onto $(QH)_f$ groups to enlarge them.

-Although the classification and algorithmic detection of these "fake" rigid groups appears to be rather involved, it certainly seem feasible that a meta-algorithm to construct a JSJ decomposition, modulo a splitting detector that works in the presence of torsion, could be given.
-We have chosen not to do so because no such rigidity detector is currently known to exist.
-We do wish to stress, however, that the only obstruction to removing the torsion-free assumption of the main result, Theorem \ref{theo;main}, is the computation of canonical splittings. \end{remark}